Skip to content

 For those who do not know, Minimum Alternate Tax: It is a tax levied on companies in India to ensure that even companies with little or no taxable income pay a minimum amount of tax.
 The MAT rate is 15% of the book profit (with a surcharge and cess).

 5. Flexibility in Partner Remuneration: Partners can receive salaries, tax-deductible expenses for the LLP.
-This offers a strategic way to optimize the overall tax liability while ensuring partners are fairly compensated.
+This provides a strategic way to optimize overall tax liability and ensure fair compensation for partners.

 Taxation of LLP in India: Practical Examples